Handling Object Symmetries in CNN-based Pose Estimation: 1-DOF Toy Problem Investigation

 Table \ref{tab:results} compares all representations quantitatively.
 If the representation is an image, both the average per pixel error and the error of the final angle is given.
 This is obtained by simply comparing to a precomputed list of object point images with interpolation.
 In the 3D scenario, later, this is a more complex PnP problem.

-We conclude with three insights: First, minimum-over-symmetries losses, while mathematically elegant, tend to not work well with gradient based optimization of a CNN.
+We conclude with three insights: First, minimum-over-symmetries losses, while mathematically elegant, tend to not work well with gradient-based optimization of a CNN.
 Second, letting the CNN output an object point image from which the pose is geometrically computed is more precise than letting the CNN directly output the pose.
 Third, by multiplying the angle of a vector with the order of the symmetry, we can define the star representation that forms a closed loop and makes the function to be learned continuous and that achieved the lowest error in this study.

-\section{APPROACH (6-DOF)}
+\section{Approach (6-DOF)}

-Following the above considerations, we modified our previous representation \cite{richter2019towards} in a symmetry specific way, such that rotating by one step of symmetry, \ie $\theta=\frac{2\pi}{n}$, is a simple closed curve in the representation.
+Following the above considerations, we modified our previous representation \cite{richter2019towards} in a symmetry-specific way, such that rotating by one step of symmetry, \ie $\theta=\frac{2\pi}{n}$, is a simple closed curve in the representation.

-In the originally proposed architecture, the densely by the CNN predicted object points were regressed by PnP for a pose estimate.
+In the originally proposed architecture, the CNN predicted object points densly.
+These were regressed by PnP for getting a pose estimate.
 In addition, the CNN predicted in-image uncertainty for each found object point.
-Therefore the PnP also yielded a 6d uncertainty estimate (Fig. \ref{fig:expantion_overview}-top).
+Therefore, the PnP could also provide a 6d uncertainty estimate (Fig. \ref{fig:expantion_overview}-top).

-To make this architecture symmetry aware we change the CNN's object point output to a symmetry aware one, the so called star representation (Sect.\@\ref{s:po_star}), and regain valid object points before the PnP stage (but outside of the CNN) by reversing the representation's modification (Sect.\@\ref{s:reverse_op}).
-A second CNN output, the so called dash representation (Sect.\@\ref{s:po_dash}) helps by untangling the object point ambiguities caused by the symmetry (Fig. \ref{fig:expantion_overview}-bottom, Fig. \ref{fig:steps}).
+To make this architecture symmetry-aware, we change the CNN's object point output to a symmetry-aware one, the so-called star representation (Sect.\@\ref{s:po_star}), and regain valid object points before the PnP stage (but outside of the CNN) by reversing the representation's modification (Sect.\@\ref{s:reverse_op}).
+A second CNN output, the so-called dash representation (Sect.\@\ref{s:po_dash}) helps by untangling the object point ambiguities caused by the symmetry (Fig. \ref{fig:expantion_overview}-bottom, Fig. \ref{fig:steps}, Fig. \ref{fig:ex_output_images}).